Matthew Stuckings, Immediate Past Musical Director

 Peter has two daughters and one granddaughter – so no choir recruits there!
 He is a keen – but not very good – golfer.

-Robert joined the Rugby Choir in 1997 as a T2 and considers the Choir began its serious development in 2001 when it came under the musical direction of Andrea Clifford, whose strong work continued under Lucy Bermingham and currently Rachel Campbell, backed always by talented accompanists.
-Robert also believes the Choir has been most fortunate in having strong planning, administration and communication and that this in turn influences the wonderful camaraderie of the Choir.
+Robert joined the Rugby Choir in 1997 as a second tenor, and considers the Choir began its serious development in 2001 when it came under the musical direction of Andrea Clifford, and her strong work has continued under Lucy Bermingham, Rachel Campbell and Matthew Stuckings, backed always by talented accompanists.
+Robert also believes the Choir has been most fortunate in having strong planning, administration and communication and this in turn influences the wonderful camaraderie of the Choir.

-Jean and Robert married in Sydney in 1958 and were then based in Woomera and in 1965 they moved to Canberra where Robert began an entirely new career in the then small, wonderful Department of Immigration.
+Jean and Robert married in Sydney in 1958 and were then based in Woomera.In 1965 they moved to Canberra where Robert began an entirely new career in the then small, wonderful Department of Immigration.
 He had senior postings to The Hague and as Commonwealth State Director of Immigration in Queensland.

 In retirement they have travelled overseas quite extensively.
 Robert spent 5 years on the Board of Mirinjani Retirement Village.
 Both are members of St. Andrew's Presbyterian Church.
 They have 3 married daughters and 7 grandchildren.